etetin/ya_school/README.md

 passwd: password updated successfully
 ```

-set the new user's information.
+Set the new user's information.
 ```
 User information prompts:
 Changing the user information for username